UWrc/UWrc.github.io/docs/hyak101/basics/syllabus.md

 We are going to execute several commands on HYAK, a Linux CLI.
 After that we are going to go more deeply into scheduling jobs with SLURM.

-This tutorial also offers a worked example with tol data for submitting an array job with SLURM (i.e., submitting multiple jobs to be performed in parallel).
+This tutorial offers a worked example with publicly available data for submitting an array job with SLURM (i.e., submitting multiple jobs to be performed in parallel).

 :::warning
 We will focus on `klone` for this tutorial as `mox` is in its decommissioning era.
 However, the Linux CLI tools will be useful across many systems including `mox`.
 Unfortunately, there may be portions of this tutorial that are not supported on `mox` or a different cluster.